-The Palm’s Hotel in Ocean Beach – This luxury hotel also has the popular CJ’s restaurant and bar attached to it.
-Enjoy view of the ocean with amenities including: wifi, refrigerator, flat screen TV, free use of bicycles, a coffee shop and an outdoor area to lounge on a beach chair in the sand.
+The Palm’s Hotel in Ocean Beach – This luxury hotel also has the popular CJ’s Restaurant and Bar attached to it.
+Enjoy a view of the ocean with amenities including: wifi, refrigerator, flat-screen TV, free use of bicycles, a coffee shop, and an outdoor area where you can lounge on a beach chair in the sand.

 The Grove Hotel in Cherry Grove – If you want to be located in an LGBT friendly party atmosphere, this is the hotel for you!
-Within a short distance Ice Palace and downtown area, the dormitory-style hotel is the perfect location to enjoy a fun-filled vacation.
-With a hotel pool and steps away from the beach, shopping, restaurants, bars and dance clubs – you will be surrounded by entertainment and nightlife with your stay.
-While on your stay, enjoy the world famous Miss Fire Island contest!
+Within a short distance to the Ice Palace and downtown area, the dormitory-style hotel is the perfect location to enjoy a fun-filled vacation.
+You are just steps away from the hotel pool, the beach, shopping, restaurants, bars, and dance clubs, and you will be surrounded by entertainment and nightlife during your stay—and while you are there, enjoy the world-famous Miss Fire Island contest!

 Popular Restaurants and Bars

 For casual dining, we have Flynn’s Fire Island on Ocean beach for an afternoon drink or late night partying.
-CJ’s Restaurant and Bar in Ocean Beach has live music, seafood and great drinks.
-Rachel’s Bakery and Restaurant makes their signature pancakes and coffee – it’s the best place for breakfast or dessert.
-Michael’s Ristorante & Pizzeria is an Italian eatery that makes their signature pizza and even nutella crepes for dessert.
+CJ’s Restaurant and Bar in Ocean Beach has live music, seafood, and great drinks.
+Rachel’s Bakery and Restaurant makes their signature pancakes and coffee-it’s the best place for breakfast or dessert.
+Michael’s Ristorante & Pizzeria is an Italian eatery that makes their signature pizza—and nutella crepes for dessert.

 Activities on Fire Island:

-There are many things to do on Fire Island for everyone to enjoy.
-From family activities to competitive sports and nightlife, there is something for everyone to do.
+There are many things for everyone to do and enjoy on Fire Island—from family activities to competitive sports and nightlife.

 Boating – Fire Island is one of the top destinations for boating enthusiasts.
-With 101 miles of coastline, it is a long stretch to take off and sail for the day.
-Point O’ Woods, Summer Club, Saltaire and Dunewood all have clubs that enjoy sailing as a hobby.
+With 101 miles of coastline to sail (that’s a long stretch), you can take off and sail all day.
+Point O’ Woods, Summer Club, Saltaire, and Dunewood all have clubs that enjoy sailing as a hobby.